 Client VPN Connections

-After configuring Client VPN and users are starting to connect, it may be useful to see how many and what client devices are connected to your network via Client VPN.
-To see connected Client VPN devices, navigate to Network-wide > Clients > click the dropdown icon on the Search clients... search bar > make sure to select Client VPN and either Online, Offline or both.
+After configuring the client VPN and users starting to connect, it may be useful to see how many and which client devices are connected to your network.
+To see connected client VPN devices, navigate to Network-wide > Monitor > Clients.
+Click on the Search drop-down menu and select the following options: Status = Online, offline (or both), Client type = Client VPN.